-With the BlueCard program, you can choose innetwork doctors and hospitals that suit you best.
+With the BlueCard program, you can choose in- network doctors and hospitals that suit you best.
 Here's how to use your health coverage when you are away from home but within the United States:

-- Locate nearby doctors and hospitals by visiting StateSC.SouthCarolinaBlues.com or by calling BlueCard Access at 800.810.2583. - 2.
+- Locate nearby doctors and hospitals by visiting StateSC.SouthCarolinaBlues.com. - Log in to your My Health Toolkit account, select Resources, then Find Care or by calling BlueCard Access at 800.810.2583. - 3.
 Call Medi-Call within 48 hours of receiving emergency care.
-The toll-free number is on your State Health Plan identification card. - 3.
-The provider should file claims with the BlueCross affiliate in the state where the services were provided.
+The toll-free number is on your State Health Plan identification card.

+The provider should file claims with the BlueCross affiliate

+in the state where the services were provided.
 You should not need to complete any claim forms nor pay up front for medical services other than the usual out-of-pocket expenses (deductibles, copayments, coinsurance and non-covered services).
-BlueCross will mail an Explanation of

-Benefits to you.
+BlueCross will mail an Explanation of Benefits to you.

-For information about out-of-network benefits, see Page 47.
+For information about out-of-network benefits, see Page 41.